jliclaire/Zendesk-Ticket-Viewer/README.md

   A zero-dependency module that loads environment variables from a .env file.
 Install dotenv to keep credentials from uploading to GitHub.

-  **To run this application, a .env file needs to be setup in the root directory with the authentication credentials, Please kindly find my credentials in my submission email**
+  **To run this application, a .env file needs to be setup in the root directory with the authentication credentials.
+I understand that the .env file should be in the gitignore file preventing it from uploading to GitHub to be viewed by the public as it contains sensitive information.
+However, I uploaded this file with my final commit so that the Zendesk Team can get the application running easily.**

 * ### **axios**